-If a child violently attacks another child or adult and does not respond to requests to calm down, then physical intervention is necessary.
-Time Out details are described in the 'Care and Control' section.
-The minimum physical intervention is always used and avoided where possible.
+If a pupil violently attacks another child or adult and does not respond to requests to calm down, then physical intervention is necessary.
+Refer to the 'Care and Control'

+section.
+The minimum of physical intervention is always used and avoided where possible.
 This is to ensure the safety of all pupils and staff.

-The child should be removed from the situation as soon as possible.
+The pupil should be removed from the situation as soon as possible.
 A member of the Time Out/Behaviour Support Team is called who will take immediate action.
-This may involve Time Out for Primary pupils, which is recorded in the 'Time Out' folder.
-Removal to a safer area may be a different option e.g. the playground or calm room.
-Sometimes time in the OT room can be the most appropriate or calming environment, depending upon the individual's needs.
+Removal to a safer area may be a different option e.g. the playground.
 Parents would be informed.
+This will be recorded in the pupil log.

 The Headteacher and the staff member responsible for behaviour with the staff and parents to devise an action plan to meet that child's needs.
-This may include the involvement of other agencies - social services, psychological service, CAMHS, LA etc.
+This may include the involvement of other agencies - social services, psychological service, CAMHS etc.